CrestfallenLARP/cfldangerden/content/en/rules/lineage_skill_categories/_index.md

 [Variable]({{< ref "/rules/skills/#variable" >}}) [0 CP] When Category is purchased, character gains 2 Body or ST

 ### Orc Lineage Skill Category

+Costume Requirements: Mask or Green Makeup (Tusks built into jawline of armor/mask suggested)

+Orcs are innately bloodthirsty and ready for battle.
+While some choose to fight these feelings, they are always present.

 Only Orc Characters may purchase skills from this Category.